Buy or Sell Dynavax Technologies Corporation (DVAX) Stock Now | Don't Try to Be a Top Gun

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DVAX starting from Janssen Robert, who sale 2,917 shares at the price of $12.36 back on Aug 16.
-After this action, Janssen Robert now owns 8,276 shares of Dynavax Technologies Corporation, valued at $36,054 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DVAX starting from Hack Andrew A. F., who sale 2,000,000 shares at the price of $16.22 back on Aug 27.
+After this action, Hack Andrew A. F. now owns 8,415,000 shares of Dynavax Technologies Corporation, valued at $32,440,000 using the latest closing price.

 Stock Fundamentals for DVAX